seregayoga/algorithms/README.md

 # Algorithms in Go.
-Just fo fun.
+Just for fun.